 Adapted National Curriculum for England/ IGCSE/ A Level; ages 12-19; co-ed; day and boarding; independent; private non-profit; 800 students

-Secondary school with rigorous academic programme, leading to excellent results, plus offering a wide range of sports and compulsory community service.
-Currently has students in all but six of the leading 100 global universities including top Ivies, Oxford, Edinburgh and UCL in the UK and McGill in Canada.
-Sits on 50 acres in a residential area close to the Main Mall in Gaborone.
+Secondary school with rigorous academic programme leading to excellent results, plus offering a wide range of sports and compulsory community service.
+Often has students in all of the leading 100 global universities including top Ivies, Oxford, Edinburgh and UCL in the UK and McGill in Canada.
+Sits in 50 acres of grounds.

 Click here to read the full Good Schools Guide International review of Maru-a-Pula School.